Version Information: Version 1.0 +Caplifive

 information along with the exception code,

-and xtinst
+and xtinst.

-will hold a capability if the excepting state has a capability
+The only difference is that cepc will hold a capability if the excepting state has a capability

-as in the case of a horizontal trap in C-mode.
+pc as in the case of a horizontal trap in C-mode.

 For exceptions defined in RV64IZicsr, the data written to those CSRs remain unchanged.
 The data provided for the added exception types defined above are as follows:

-Exception | xtval |
+| Exception | xtval |

 xtval2 |